THE Y POTTERY STUDIO

 The studio at the YMCA at Virginia Tech, 1000 North Main St., Blacksburg, VA, is open to members from 10 a.m.-6 p.m.
 Monday-Friday; 9 a.m.-6 p.m. on Saturday; and noon-5 p.m. on Sunday.
 Holiday hours may change.
 Please check the whiteboard immediately inside the studio door for weekly information or send us an email at email@example.com.

 Jennifer Lawrence, lead teacher and studio coordinator

 Jenny has a long history with the studio, going back to the 1990s, when she took classes with legendary area potter Jim Gorman.
 She not only is a skilled wheel thrower, but focuses on artistic decoration and glazing techniques that are the envy of many members.
 She generously shares her skills with others, and member Tonia Moxley calls her “Queen of the Underglazes.”

 Tonia also took YMCA pottery classes from Jim Gorman in the 1990’s and has returned to ceramics after a 20-plus-year hiatus.
 As our new studio technician, Tonia will run the kilns, create and maintain glazes, and coordinate tool maintenance and acquisition.
 You’ll often find her in the studio practicing her cylinders or sieving glazes.

-Heather Johnson, studio member and instructor
+Heather Johnson, studio instructor